rocklyve/praktikum_ISE/README.md

 https://pmd.github.io/latest/pmd_userdocs_making_rulesets.html#referencing-a-single-rule

+Custom rules can be written in PMD and are created in the file: `custom-pmd-ruleset.xml`.
-I wrote a custom rule `custom-pmd-ruleset.xml` and added it to the ruleset list in th PMDTest.
+This file is added to the ruleset list in the PMDTest.
+Inside the `src/test/resources/custom-pmd-ruleset.xml` file, a rule can be created with `<rule>RULE CONTENT</rule>`.
+In every rule, a description `class` exists, which references to a java class the rule will be executed or validated.
-Inside the `custom-pmd-ruleset.xml` I referenced a custom JAVA class `PublicEnumInClassRule` which extends the `AbstractJavaRule` class.
+For example, a custom JAVA class `PublicEnumInClassRule` which extends the `AbstractJavaRule` class is created and will verify, that public enums inside classes are not allowed.
+All java classes of the custom rules are located in the `src/test/java/customPMDRule/` folder.

 By now, the rule is not recognized by PMD.
 I think I have to add the rule as a maven plugin (dependency) as a jar file.
 This link will help me maybe: https://stackoverflow.com/questions/43601640/classnotfoundexception-using-custom-java-rule-for-pmd-ruleset.